Froglegg/budou_file_output/README.md

 Out of the box, Budou CLI only prints to terminal.
 This script prints to an output file + copies output to clipboard.

 NOTE: My project uses Tinysegmenter, but you can specify a different segmenter.
-Also, make sure you have already created an output.txt file in your working directory; input.py needs that file to write to.
+Also, make sure you have already created an output.txt file in your working directory because input.py needs that file to write to.